develop-biology/bio.lib/README.md

     //the Native Biology Code interpreter will check array.size() for an int conversion, which exists, and thus will call: array.size().int.<=(int).
     //the if statement then reads ...int.<=(int).bool
     //the if statement (i.e. condition ? {true case};) does not require the word "if" nor parenthasese and is terminated with a ";", just like every other expression.
+    //because "break" is the last (and only) expression in the if execution block, it does not need to end with a ";".
     //"break" ends the function, returning control to the caller.

     index = 0;